noragmay/noragmay.github.io/_posts/2018-04-05-A-Data-Driven-Historical-Analysis-of-Cosmo.md

 ![eva]({{ site.url }}/images/eva.png)

-However, I used a standard pixel value for all covers as the binarization threshold, I think that this would have a higher retention rate with a dynamic threshold that varied based on the background and text colors, a space for further work.
+However, I used a standard pixel value for all covers as the binarization threshold, I think that this would have a higher retention rate with a dynamic threshold that varied based on the background and text colors: a space for further work.

 My last question was “what information can I extract using data science processing techniques that go beyond what I can generalize just looking at some example covers?”
 Leveraging natural language processing, clustering algorithms, and composite images, the answer was quite a lot.